Articles · Page 2

 The Three Things Exceptional Engineering Leaders Do (And the One They Stop Doing)

-Most engineering leaders excel at one of three pillars — providing direction, removing obstacles, or foreseeing change — and quietly fail at the other two.
-After 12 years and more management mistakes than I care to count, here's what I've learned about building strength across all three.
+Most engineering leaders excel at one of three pillars and quietly fail at the other two.
+The three are: providing direction, removing obstacles, foreseeing change.
+What it takes to build strength across all three.

 ProductRead more →